Hooben 6602 T-55a Performance Review: By Eric Scott

 This vehicle has so many IR imagers.

 The electronics layout is shown for Tamiya electronics and my 'best' arrangement.
-The Hooben kit does not make provision for a speaker box which is a disadvantage, but I plan to make some sort of box for this build.
+The Hooben kit does not make provision for a speaker box which is a disadvantage, but I located the mini speaker in the rear mounted gas drum.

 This tank has amazing clearance and should clear obstacles easily.

-The turret assemly is shown minus the gun shroud before it is wired to the hull.
+The turret assembly is shown minus the gun shroud before it is wired to the hull.